sieuwerts/zmk-config-corne/README.md

 ### Smart shift

-Also here, I have adopted some behaviour from the fantastic configuration of [urob](https://github.com/urob/zmk-config?tab=readme-ov-file#capsword).
-The middle left thumb key has three different functions:
+Also here, I have adopted some behaviour from [urob](https://github.com/urob/zmk-config?tab=readme-ov-file#capsword).
+The outer most thumb keys on each half has three different functions:

 - `tap`: